Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Target Coin Prediction

-The overall structure of the proposed SNN is demonstrated in Figure~\ref{fig:SNN}.
-The key idea is to generate a refined sequence embedding to represent the channel's coin selection pattern.
-Specifically, SNN mainly consists of several parts:
+In SNN, we develop a sequence encoder that can extract a channel's historical pump sequence as a embedding vector to represent its coin selection pattern.
+As shown in Figure~\ref{fig:snn_model}, SNN mainly consists of several parts:

-\textbf{Embedding Layer:} The input of SNN contains categorical id features, \textit{e.g.}, channel id and coin id.
-These id features cannot be directly input into the model because of their high dimensionality.
-In this case, we adopt embedding techniques to embed the sparse features into low-dimensional dense vectors, which significantly eases computing.
-To reduce the redundancy of parameters, we make the sequence coin id and target coin id share the same latent space.
-The generated embeddings are concatenated with other numeric features together to generate the overall features for the channel, coins in sequence, and target coin.
-The channel embedding $\boldsymbol{h}_{c}$ and target coin embedding $\boldsymbol{h}_{t}$ can be formalized as:
+\textbf{Embedding Layer:} The input feature contains categorical features, \textit{e.g.}, channel id and coin id, which cannot be directly used due to their high dimensionality.
+We adopt embedding techniques to embed the sparse features into low-dimensional dense vectors, which significantly eases computing.
+To reduce the redundancy of parameters, we make the sequence \textit{coin\_id} and target \textit{coin\_id} share the same latent space.
+The generated embeddings are concatenated with other numeric features together to generate the overall features for the channel, target coin as follows: